Imagine An Egg Roll Without the Wrapper

-Four summers ago, our oldest daughter was getting excited for her freshman year in college and our youngest was exploring schools of interest as she looked forward to a few months of writing essays for college applications.
+This recipe is for great egg rolls without the wrapper.
+Four summers ago, our oldest daughter was getting excited for her freshman year in college, and our youngest was exploring schools of interest as she looked forward to a few months of writing essays for college applications.

-I have experimented intermittently with reducing carbs or dairy in my diet, usually for weight-loss purposes.
+I have experimented intermittently with reducing carbs or dairy, usually for weight-loss purposes.
 What struck me about Paleo is its holistic approach to health and its forgiving nature.
-That is, you don’t have to be “all-in” to benefit from aspects of a paleo lifestyle.
+You don’t have to be “all-in” to benefit from aspects of a paleo lifestyle.

-While I’m sure devotees will take issue with my oversimplification, I understand a paleo lifestyle to include the following: eat real food, move and play, connect with others, unplug, sleep well, get sun.
-It’s hard to argue with any of these, especially these days when self-care is so important, and I can really get behind eating real food.
+While I’m sure devotees will take issue with my oversimplification, I understand a paleo lifestyle to include the following: eat real food, move and play, connect with others, unplug, sleep well, and get sun.
+It’s hard to argue with any of these, especially when self-care is so important, and I can get behind eating real food.

-My definition of “real food” is what I find on the perimeter of grocery stores: vegetables, fruits, nuts, meats, dairy, breads.
-The middle aisles seem to house the packaged goods, and unless I need something for baking, or pasta, rice, dried beans or spices, there’s not much on my list that takes me off the exterior loop.
+My definition of “real food” is what I find on the perimeter of grocery stores: vegetables, fruits, nuts, meats, dairy, and bread.
+The middle aisles seem to house the packaged goods, and unless I need something for baking, pasta, rice, dried beans, or spices, there’s not much on my list that takes me off the exterior loop.

-(The exception would be the frozen veggie aisle at Trader Joe’s where I always find some fun vegetable combo to play with, like tri-colored frozen cauliflower that, when cooked and smashed, makes a perfect foundation for a poached egg.)
-So as you might expect, ingredients in a paleo recipe are largely found at the perimeter.
+(The exception would be the frozen veggie aisle at Trader Joe’s, where I always find some fun vegetable combo to play with, like tri-colored frozen cauliflower that, when cooked and smashed, makes a perfect foundation for a poached egg.)
+So, as you might expect, ingredients in a paleo recipe are primarily found at the perimeter.

-Each month when my subscription to Paleo appears, the first thing I do is leaf through the recipe pages; you can always count on 5-days’ worth of breakfast, lunch and dinner options.
-This week we tried what I call the ‘inside-out’ egg roll – all the deliciousness of an egg roll but just the stuffing.
+Each month, when my subscription to Paleo appears, I first leaf through the recipe pages; you can always count on 5-days’ worth of breakfast, lunch, and dinner options.
+This week, we tried the ‘inside-out’ egg roll – all the deliciousness of an egg roll but just the stuffing.

-We had almost everything on hand except for coconut aminos so we used tamari sauce instead but you could also use soy sauce.
-If you decide to go with coconut aminos, you will likely find them near the spices and sauces in organic markets.
+We had almost everything except coconut aminos, so we used tamari sauce instead, but you could also use soy sauce.
+If you choose coconut aminos, you will likely find them near the spices and sauces in organic markets.

 What is coconut aminos?
-Coconut aminos is a popular soy sauce substitute.
+Coconut aminos are a popular soy sauce substitute.
 It is made from the fermented sap of coconut palm plus sea salt.

-It looks a lot like to light soy sauce with similar texture and a sweeter flavor.
+It resembles light soy sauce with a similar texture and a sweeter flavor.
 Does it taste like coconut?
 No.

-People who can’t eat soy or are wheat and gluten free use it it rather than soy.
+People who can't eat soy or are wheat- and gluten-free use it rather than soy.
 And yes, it is Keto friendly.

-My family was skeptical about this dish, but we all really enjoyed it and look forward to more paleo experimentation.
+My family was skeptical about this dish, but we all enjoyed it and looked forward to more paleo experimentation.
 Give it a try, and don’t forget to put down your phone, take a walk in the sun, and enjoy your family time.

 Inside Out Egg Roll